 Would barrels of alcohol dumped into sewers harm the environment?

-Prohibition is nearly 100 years old.
+Prohibition is now 100 years old.
 Could the liquor raids of the era have affected sewers, or the environment, or both?

-Prohibition is nearly a century old.
+Prohibition is officially a century old.
 Photos from the era are a treasure trove of straw hats and suited authorities emptying barrel after barrel of liquor into sewers outside of saloons and speakeasies.

 Seeing these, we asked our Environmental Services staff: What impact — environmental or otherwise — would tremendous amounts of alcohol have if it entered our sewers all at the same time?